SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 **Overmending**

-* Consumes experience fluid from the tools tank to restore overslime.
+* New ability modifier for all types of tools.
+* Converts picked up XP orbs into overslime on the tool.
 * Requires 3 levels of "slime friend" modifiers on the tool, either using overforced or slimy traits.
 * Crafted using 1 ingot of each slime alloy, plus some dragon's breath.
-* Replaces mending moss.
+* Replaces mending moss/mending.

 **Dual Harvesting**